codevideo/codevideo-types/README.md

 Read more about this in [our whitepaper](https://studio.codevideo.io/pdf/CodeVideo_Framework_White_Paper.pdf).

+### Domains

+There are 5 domains to a codevideo action: the file explorer, the editor, the terminal, the mouse, and the author.
+Each of these domains has its own set of actions that can be performed with it, prefixed by `file-explorer-`, `editor-`, `terminal-`, `mouse-`, and `author-` respectively.

 ### IAction

 [`IAction`](./src/interfaces/IAction.ts) - The bread and butter of all things CodeVideo.
 An action is defined by a `name` and a `value` and can perform all possible actions in the CodeVideo ecosystem.
 Examples include `type-editor`, `type-terminal`, `arrow-up`, `enter`, etc.